Uniforms of the United States Coast Guard: Service uniforms

+The women's version of the Service Dress White uniform differs from the men's version chiefly in having a rounded collar with overlying half-peaked lapels, and the regulation combination cap has a more upswept side brim.

 The Tropical Blue uniform is the standard uniform for office wear in warmer seasons and climates in lieu of Service Dress Blue (but not to functions where civilian dress is coat and tie, in which case Service Dress Blue should be worn).
 The Tropical Blue uniform omits the dress coat and instead features a short sleeve light blue shirt on which ribbons and devices are worn in the same manner as on the SDB coat, and rank is indicated on shoulder boards (officers and warrant officers) or collar devices (enlisted members).
 A "Tropical Blue Long Sleeve" uniform was approved in 2019, which includes a long sleeved shirt, necktie, and tie bar, and omits ribbons but allows one breast badge.
 While the name designates this uniform as a variant of Tropical Blue, it is essentially Service Dress Blue Bravo with the coat removed and the added requirement of a nametag above the right shirt pocket.
 Uniform regulations already allowed that, where Service Dress Blue Bravo is the standard uniform of the day in office environments, the coat could be removed during the work day.
 Both the short and long-sleeved light blue shirts are the same style and color as used by the U.S. Air Force.